Easy Decluttering Tips- How to Declutter without Overwhelm

 They are so handy when gathering things that need to be put away in another room.
 As you are filling up boxes in this area and find something that belongs in another, toss it into your clothes basket.

-When you declutter without overwhelm it is important to not bury items you use often.
+When you declutter without being overwhelmed, it is important not to bury items you use often.
 This step will help eliminate all of that.

 More Cluttering Stopping Resources: